katstevens/katstevens.github.io/_posts/2021-09-14-giving-difficult-feedback.md

 > We understand and truly believe that everyone did the best job they could, given what they knew at the time, their skills and abilities,
 > the resources available, and the situation at hand.

 Give the recipient the benefit of the doubt.
-Assume that they want to improve, and your feedback should be designed to help them do that.
+Assume that they want to improve, and your feedback is part of a collaborative process between you, to help them do that.

 In summary: